OCFL/extensions/README.md

 There is no formal definition of how a client should initialize extensions.
 Instead, initialization behavior may be definied using OCFL extensions.

 The only difference between an initializer extension and any other extension is that its *extension directory* MAY be named `init`.
-If an OCFL client encounters an *extension directory* named `init`, the client SHOULD load that extension first.
+If an OCFL client encounters an *extension directory* named `init`, the client SHOULD apply that extension first.

 ## Specifying Community Extensions